hedgehogface/any-dict-set/README.md

 ## Downsides

 The correct comparison function must be passed in every time, no compile time checking for this.
-If the Dict and Set code in `elm/core` is updated in the future, this package will also need to be updated to implement the changes.
+If the Dict and Set code in `elm/core` is updated in the future, this package will also need to be updated to reflect the changes.

 ## Implementation notes